 The lack of fibre in someone’s diet increases the likelihood of developing diabetes, if partenered with an above average consumption of carbohydrates like simple sugars.

 Eating fibre food helps in preventing colon cancer, as the insoluble fibres can bind cancer-causing materials, fastening their way out of the colon.

 Fibre foods may also help you with weight control, since it helps you feel filled without ingesting many unneeded calories.
 Therefore, foods with high amounts of fats and calories might be replaced with more fibrous alternatives.
 As an example, you could try replacing a honey-glazed donut for a way healthier blueberry bran muffin.

 Soluble fibre foods can fight blood cholesterol, delaying its absorption in the digestive tract.
 Some will produce a fat-like material which can, after its absorption, lower the “bad” low-density-lipoprotein cholesterol (LDL).

 Eating fibre foods prevents high ingestion of fat, calories and cholesterol by replacing these foods in our diets (keep in mind the donut example).
 Fibre creates a fullness feeling, as it is able to absorb water and swell.
-A meal composed of healthy fibre foods with deliver you that feeling as it slows the food movement through the upper digestive tract.
+A meal composed of healthy fibre food will deliver you that feeling as it slows the food movement through the upper digestive tract.

 They also prevent others diseases such as constipation and hemmorrhoids, and other intestinal problems such as appendicitis, by keeping intestinal contents moist, making them easy to eliminate.
 Fibre foods push against the digestive tract’s walls, stimulating its muscles, keeping them helthy and toned.
 It prevents diverticulitis, a disease in which these walls get weak and bulge, making them susceptible to infections and inflammations.

-How much fibre foods should we ingest daily?
+How much fibre food should we ingest daily?

 According to several sources, it’s recommended to ingest about 20 to 30g of dietary fibre food per day.